 - The class teacher;

-- The SENCo/Headteacher;
+- The SENCO/Headteacher:

 - The School Governor with responsibility for SEND via the school office.

-Complaints will be dealt with in line with the Children and Families Act 2014 clause 32 statements and the school's own complaints procedure. (see school website).
+Complaints will be dealt with in line with the Children and Families Act 2014 and the school's own complaints procedure. (see school website).